rust-lang/cargo/src/doc/src/faq.md

 - If there are multiple versions of dependencies in the project, when using [`direct-minimal-versions`], the minimum version requirements cannot be met, which will cause conflicts.
-Please check in the dependency graph of the project, the version requirements for dependencies are inconsistent.
-Please modify the version requirements to make them consistent.
+You may need to modify version requirements of your direct dependencies to meet the minimum SemVer version accordingly.

 - If the dependent crate does not have the features you choose, it will also cause conflicts.
 At this time, you need to check the dependent version and its